-General Fund revenues increased overall by \$186,435.
-Ad valorem property taxes increased \$77,597, and overall taxes and assessments reflected an increase of \$219,289.
-Actual revenues received for 2021/2022 were \$3,125,698, which was \$337,865 more than budgeted amounts.
+General Fund revenues increased overall by \$151,472.
+Ad valorem property taxes increased \$102,921, and overall taxes and assessments reflected an increase of \$106,032.
+Actual revenues received for 2022-23 were \$3.285.545, which was \$370.474 more than budgeted amounts.

-General Fund expenditures were \$3,790,764, an increase of \$1,601,393 from the prior year.
-Total District expenditures were \$739,264 less than budgeted.
+General Fund expenditures were \$2,324,281, a decrease of \$1,466,483 from the prior year.
+Total District expenditures were \$726,342 less than budgeted.

 The District continues to closely manage its pension and Other Post-Employment Benefits (OPEB) debt in order to meet its goal of maintaining a minimum funded status of ninety percent.
 In support of that goal, the District established an Internal Revenue Code (IRC) 115 trust account with the Public Agency Retirement Services (PARS) to help offset incurred debt when the California Public Employees' Retirement System (CalPERS) pension plan does not meet its net annual investment return target of 6.8 percent or makes changes to its discount rate or actuarial assumptions.
-Contributions to this IRC trust totaled \$1,431,000 for 2021/2022.
-The District also contributes to the CalPERS California Employee Retiree Benefit Trust (CERBT) OPEB Trust to help offset incurred debt related to OPEB.
-No contributions were made to the CalPERS CERBT OPEB Trust for 2021/2022.
-Contributions to the PARS IRC OPEB trust reserve account totaled \$381,000 for 2021/2022.
-Careful vigilance of both the CalPERS pension and OPEB debt as well as future additional contributions to the PARS IRC 115 trust and CERBT trust will be required if the District is to meet its goal of achieving and maintaining a net positive position with sufficient reserves to withstand increased market volatility (downturns) as well as changes made by CalPERS to the discount rate or actuarial assumptions.
+Careful vigilance of both the CalPERS pension and OPEB debt as well as future additional contributions to the PARS IRC 115 Trust and CERBT Trust will be required if the District is to meet its goal of achieving and maintaining a net positive position with sufficient reserves to withstand increased market volatility (downturns) as well as changes made by CalPERS to the discount rate or actuarial assumptions.